syncpoint/compact-cache-bundle/README.md

 ```

 ## API
-@syncpoint/compact-cache-bundle currently provides three functions to access the bundle data.
+@syncpoint/compact-cache-bundle currently provides three functions to access the tiles stored in the bundle files.
 All functions are __asynchronous (return a promise)__ because they need to access data in the filesystem.

+Only the function ```offset``` is synchronous.

 ### Header
 ```bundle.header(fileDescriptor)``` returns an object that contains all header data as [specified](https://github.com/Esri/raster-tiles-compactcache/blob/master/CompactCacheV2.md#bundle-header) in ESRI's document.